 All programs will follow COVID-19 guidelines.

 Attendance for all in person events is currently limited to 10 guests.
 A mask covering one’s nose and mouth must be worn indoors and may only be taken off when eating or drinking.
 Temperatures will be taken upon arrival.

-Social distancing is challenging for anyone, but thanks to today’s technology, we can continue to connect, learn and stay engaged in Jewish life virtually with the Katz JCC’s FREE Zoom programs throughout the winter.
-Held in conjunction with the JCC of Central New Jersey, these virtual programs offer the opportunity to enjoy presentations and learn about a wide array of topics.
+Social distancing is challenging for anyone, but thanks to today’s technology, we can continue to connect, learn and stay engaged in Jewish life virtually with the Katz JCC’s FREE Zoom programs throughout the year.
+Held in conjunction with community partners and other JCCs, these virtual programs offer the opportunity to enjoy presentations and learn about a wide array of topics.

 For more information contact Josh Cutler, Program Director by calling 609-822-1167 or email email@example.com